StockSharp/AlgoTrading/README.md

 - [`Backtester`](Backtester/) dynamically compiles a selected C# strategy and runs it against bundled sample history data.
 - [`Tests`](Tests/) compiles the API examples and exercises them through StockSharp's historical emulation environment.

 The test project uses a source generator, so ordinary strategies do not need handwritten test methods.
-Each generated test runs a strategy on sample market data, verifies that it produces orders and trades, and checks cloning and settings serialization.
-Strategies requiring multiple instruments or custom setup have explicit overrides in the test project.
+Methods use a stable `S####_PascalCaseSlug` name derived from the full strategy folder key.
+Each generated test runs a strategy through its complete sample-data window, rejects runtime order/subscription/connector failures, requires orders, trades, and post-trade coverage, then checks cloning and settings serialization.
+The generator also rejects duplicate implementations or a missing C#/Python counterpart.
+Strategies requiring multiple instruments, custom setup, or a bounded high-frequency replay profile have explicit overrides in the test project.

 Before the .NET build, [`Tools/validate_api_structure.py`](Tools/validate_api_structure.py) performs the fast structural checks: numbered directory placement, C#/Python parity, required translations, source-file presence, and stale language-availability claims.